 - Water container minimum 750ml capacity (may be a water bottle or bladder in a backpack)

-- A head torch when on the trail before sunrise and after sunset (as described below).
+- A head torch when on the trail after sunset (as described below).
 (Black Diamond ICON recommneded from Bogong).

 - Long sleeve thermal top – Polypropylene, wool or similar thermal fabric – not cotton, lycra or any ‘compressions’ garments.
-Weather permitting** (Lowe Alpine Dryflow recommneded from Bogong)
+TBC event week pending weather conditions.

-Mandatory Gear list for all runners on the course before sunrise (6:40am) after sunset (6:05pm) irrespective of category:
+Mandatory Gear list for all runners on the course after sunset (6:23pm) irrespective of category:

 - White light torch or headlamp sufficiently bright to light the track at least 50m ahead of you and sufficient battery power to get you to the finish line.
 (Black Diamond ICON recommended from Bogong).